machouinard/powerpress-posts-from-mysql/readme.txt

 8. The 21 records previously published (340 - 360) have been skipped while the 15 new records (325 - 339) have been succesfully posted.

 == Changelog ==
+v 0.9.8

+* Rewritten from the ground up

 v 0.9.4

 * Added check to ensure BluBrry PowerPress is installed and activated